 - 8 oz extra firm tofu (about half of a package)

 - Cut block of tofu in half and squeeze out excess water over a sink.
 Gently crumble the tofu to resemble scrambled egg size.8 oz extra firm tofu

 - Sprinkle on garlic powder, onion powder, nutritional yeast, salt, oil and turmeric and gently mix well1 teaspoon onion powder, 1 teaspoon garlic powder, 1 teaspoon salt, 1 tablespoon nutritional yeast, ½ teaspoon turmeric powder, 2 teaspoons oil

 Assemble it all

 - Make rows of each ingredient: a row of beans, tofu scramble, mushrooms, fajita vegggies, potatoes.2 cups frozen hashbrown potatoes, 2 cups frozen fajita blend veggies, 2 cups sliced mushrooms, 16 oz of black beans

-- Drizzle each row with a little olive oil and mix it in with hands while keeping the rows separate.
+- Drizzle each row with a little olive oil and mix it in with hands while keeping the rows separate.2 tablespoons olive oil

-- Sprinkle each row with salt, pepper, garlic powder, onion powder.
+- Sprinkle each row with salt, pepper, garlic powder, onion powder and smoked paprika.
 Add any additional seasoning you like.1 teaspoon garlic powder, 1 teaspoon onion powder, 1 teaspoon salt, ½ teaspoon smoked paprika

 - Place ingredients in a bowl, or burrito wrap.